You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

 Standard handwriting size, daily writing...these are the kind of tasks where a medium nib is ideal.

 Broad point nibs are around 1.0mm in width.
 This will have the best results for larger writing and signatures.

-Part of the reason for this is that the larger the point, the more ink will be released, the more ink, the wetter the line.
+The larger the point, the more ink it releases, and thus, i produces a wetter line.
 So if a writer tries to use a broad nib but has to write in a small window, the ink can run together and look like a blob.